Chr728/soen357/README.md

-# soen357
+# Project Watchdog
-Repo for the SOEN 357 project
+A repository for Project Watchdog, a mock application used to unify baby monitor brands